No expiration date

 • We drive past the young capital(1862), actually through the center and along the most important port in Fuerteventura.
 If we have time enough; We have a photo stop on the port and the lovely beach playa chica … On high tide we see the natural swimming pool of the El Charco neighborhood in Puerto del Rosario!!
 The guide will of course also tell you the very interesting stories here. (pass by)

-• You are the closest which Africa, about 97 km.
-Your guide will tell you all about it. (pass by)
+• Biggest golf resort in Fuerteventura.
+Your guide will tell you all about the holiday/Golf resort. (pass by)

 • Service animals allowed